What is ICAEW CFAB?

 ICAEW CFAB at a glance

-The certificate qualification has six modules: Business and Finance, Management Information, Law, Assurance, Principles of Tax and Accounting.
+The certificate qualification has six modules: Business Technology and Finance, Management Information, Law, Assurance, Principles of Taxation and Accounting.

 12 months or less (with credit for prior learning)